Zucchini Cornbread

 9. Pour into prepared pan and spread evenly.

-10. Bake in preheated oven for 50 minutes to 1 hour or until an inserted toothpick comes out clean.
+10. Bake in preheated oven for 35 - 45 minutes until an inserted toothpick comes out clean and the top is golden brown.

 11. Cool on wire rack.
 Serve hot or at room temperature.